Dartmouth-CS50-Fall2021-Prioleau/tse-Sheinstein/crawler/IMPLEMENTATION.md

 1. Upper limit of allowable depth was set at 15.
 If the user enters a value over 15, max_depth is set to 15.
 2. The hashtable is newed with a size = 1000.
 Essentially, my implementation assumes , or at least hopes we will not have more than a thousand seen webpages per seedURL.
 I believe it is a reasonable choice.
-3. In order to check if the input directory name from commandline is exists or is writeable, I create a character pointer of cap size 500.
+3. In order to check if the input directory name from commandline is exists or is writeable, I create a character pointer of cap size input directorty name + 10 ie the length of `/.crawler`.
 This is with the assumption that the user does not write a directory name longer than 500.
 This too is reasonable deliberate choice.